 Government refuses to deny reports HS2 may not run to central London

-The Government has refused to confirm that HS2 will reach its central London terminus at Euston following reports that it may be delayed or scrapped.
+The Government refused to confirm HS2 will reach its central London terminus at Euston amid reports the planned new station may be delayed or scrapped because of rising costs.

-The Sun said soaring inflation means that the high speed rail project may not run to Euston until 2038 – or be scrapped completely, with trains instead stopping at a new hub at Old Oak Common in west London’s suburbs.
+The Sun said soaring inflation means the high-speed rail project may not run to Euston until 2038 or be scrapped completely, with trains instead stopping at a new hub at Old Oak Common in west London’s suburbs.

-Instead commuters would have to finish their journeys into central London by using the Elizabeth Line.

-A Department for Transport spokesman said: “The Government remains committed to delivering HS2 to Manchester, as confirmed in the autumn statement.
+A spokesman said: “The Government remains committed to delivering HS2 to Manchester, as confirmed in the autumn statement.

 “As well as supporting tens of thousands of jobs, the project will connect regions across the UK, improve capacity on our railways and provide a greener option of travel.”